nus-tic4001-AY2021S1/ip/docs/UserGuide.md

 - Finding all tasks containing any keyword: find
 - Deleting a task : delete
 - Mark as Done of a task: done
-- View details of a task : view
 - Exiting the program : bye
 - Loading the data
 - Saving the data